Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Extensions.

-\begin{claim} The permutation $\sigma$ can be converted to a solution for the \Pandora problem with expected utility at least $V_{\mathbf{Y}}(\sigma)$. \end{claim} \begin{proof} Again by reindexing, we can assume without loss of generality that $\sigma$ corresponds to the permutation $Y_1, \ldots, Y_n$.
+\proof{Proof.} Again by reindexing, we can assume without loss of generality that $\sigma$ corresponds to the permutation $Y_1, \ldots, Y_n$.
 Moreover, given this order, the optimal stopping rule consists of computing a non-increasing sequence of thresholds $t_1 \geq \cdots \geq t_n$, stopping at the first $Y_i \geq t_i$.
-Finally, we can assume that $t_i \leq \kappa_i$, since otherwise, the optimal policy will never stop at $Y_i = \min\{X_i, \kappa_i\}$, meaning that such variables can be ignored (skipped) with still preserving the utility $V_{\mathbf{Y}}(\sigma)$.
+Finally, we can assume that $t_i \leq \kappa_i$, since otherwise, the optimal policy will never stop at $Y_i = \min\{X_i, \kappa_i\}$, meaning that such variables can be ignored (skipped) while preserving the utility $V_{{Y}}(\sigma)$.